Dr Lihai Zhang

 - Sun J, Lam N, Zhang L, Ruan D, Gad E. Computer Simulation of Contact Forces Generated by Impact.
 INTERNATIONAL JOURNAL OF STRUCTURAL STABILITY AND DYNAMICS.
 World Scientific Publishing Co.
 2017, Vol. 17, Issue 1.

 - Pathirana M, Lam N, Perera S, Zhang L, Ruan D, Gad E. Damage modelling of aluminium panels impacted by windborne debris.
 JOURNAL OF WIND ENGINEERING AND INDUSTRIAL AERODYNAMICS.
-Elsevier Science.
+Elsevier.
 2017, Vol. 165.

 - Maizuar M, Zhang L, Miramini S, Mendis P, Thompson R. Detecting structural damage to bridge girders using radar interferometry and computational modelling.
 Structural Control and Health Monitoring.
+John Wiley & Sons.
 2017.

 - Yang Y, Zhou R, Ge Y, Zou X, Zhang L. Flutter characteristics of twin-box girder bridges with vertical central stabilizers.
 ENGINEERING STRUCTURES.
 Elsevier Science.
 2017, Vol. 133.